nivlab/nivstan/docs/getting-started/getting-started.md

 6. `model{}` defines the log probability function
 7. `generated quantities{}` derives user-defined quantities based on the data and sampled parameters

 All of the blocks are optional, but when used - the blocks appear in the above order.
-Commonly, one uses at least the data, parameters, and model blocks in a basic stan program (see the Bernoulli example).
+Commonly, one uses at least the data, parameters, and model blocks in a basic Stan program (see the Bernoulli example).

 ### Program flow (based on the block design)
 * Every chain executes the `data{}`, `transformed data{}`, and `parameters{}` blocks.
 Reads data into memory, validate them, and initializes the parameters values.